MakerDen/Maker-Den-NETMF/README.md

 ### Initialise the Sensor Base Constructor

 Add a Sensor Constructor and initialise the SensorBase Base constructor.

+The SensorBase base constructor requires

+1. Sensor Type - arbitrary/sensible type for the sensor.
+The value is published alongside the sensor reading to provide some type information.
+2. Senor Unit - arbitrary/sensible measurement unit for the sensor.
+Example p for percentage, n for numeric etc
+3. Sample Rate in Milliseconds - how often to take a sensor reading
+4. Name - This is a unique name that you can use to identify a sensor from the command and control service.

         public SensorLight(Cpu.AnalogChannel pin, int SampleRateMilliseconds, string name) : base("light", "p", ValuesPerSample.One, SampleRateMilliseconds, name) {